How to Remove Rust with Vinegar

 • Scrub off the rust

-• After the vinegar has had sufficient time to break down the rust, remove your item from the solution.
-Use a brush (an old toothbrush or a steel wool pad) to scrub away the loosened rust.
+After the vinegar has had sufficient time, remove your item from the solution.
+Use a brush — an old toothbrush or a steel wool pad — to scrub away the loosened rust.
+It’ll come off much easier than you’d expect.

 • Rinse and dry

-• Rinse the item thoroughly with water to remove any remaining vinegar or rust particles.
-Remember to dry it immediately and thoroughly to prevent future rust.
+Rinse the item thoroughly with water to remove any remaining vinegar or rust particles.
+Dry it immediately and thoroughly to prevent future rust.
+A quick wipe-down with a light oil after drying will keep the metal protected.

 Choosing the Right Vinegar